bluerobotics/sphinx-blue-robotics-theme/docs/source/quickstart.md

 For day-to-day examples on how to work with components, refer to [Examples](examples/index.md).

 Once you're happy with your changes, submit a pull request and describe the changes you made.

-By following this guide, you'll be able to effectively contribute to BlueRobotics' documentation.
-Happy documenting!